 It’s not just UI participants that have the opportunity to ride the bus: for each game day, Urban Initiatives invites parents and siblings of team members to ride the bus as well.
 Coach Ella is the On-Site Program Director at one of the northernmost schools served by Urban Initiatives and she notes that, “some kids come from families that don’t have a car and barely get out of their neighborhood.
 It’s amazing to hear them ooh and ahh at the houses and different sites they see on our way to a game day!”
 We have a lot of parents who are heavily involved in Urban Initiatives’ programming and love the opportunity to ride the buses with their children.
 For Urban Initiatives, this allows us the time to get to know our families and integrate them into our programming to better support their child.
 Research has found that parent engagement positively impacts children in several ways.
 For instance, when parents are engaged in their child’s education through activities such as school involvement and teacher interaction, children are more likely to perform well in school.3 Urban Initiatives coaches are teachers at the schools they serve, so building a relationship with the Work to Play coach on the bus and at game day can help parents build connections to the school that will ultimately enhance the likelihood of their students’ academic success.
 Additionally, parent engagement has been found to mitigate the effects of violence exposure for urban minority youth.
 4 Riding the bus is a great way for parents to get involved in Urban Initiatives programming to create shared experiences with their child and build a sense of community within the team and the school.

 Urban Initiatives serves 38 vibrant Chicago communities, but so many of these communities and their residents remained siloed throughout the city.
-By busing our participants to new parts of Chicago we are opening the doors to dozens of communities and allowing our future community leaders to learn from their peers and from positive adult role models across the city.
+By creating opportunities for cross-community game days and events, we are helping our future community leaders learn from their peers and from positive adult role models across the city.
 The shared experiences of game days are foundational to our Work to Play program and allow Urban Initiatives to make good on our commitment to using sport as a tool to unify diverse communities.